vsavkin/large-monorepo/README.md

 Nx doesn't change your terminal output.
 Spinners, animations, colors are the same whether you use Nx or not (we instrument Node.js to get this result).
 What is also important is that when you restore things from cache, Nx will replay the terminal output identical to the one you would have had you run the command.

 Examine Turbo's output: no spinners, no animations, no colors.
-It's Travis CI circa 2000.
 Pretty much anything you run with Turbo looks different (and a lot worse, to be honest) from running the same command without Turbo.

 A lot of Nx users don't even know they use Nx, or even what Nx is.
 Things they run look the same, they just got faster.